LoopKit/loopdocs/docs/nightscout/overview.md

 ## Nightscout with Loop

 This page provides general discussion about the Nightscout display, as well as some Loop-specific display information.
 Over time, interactions between Loop and Nightscout were improved.
-The information on this page has been updated for Loop-dev and Nightscout version 14.2.6 (or later).
+The information on this page has been updated for Loop 3 and Nightscout version 14.2.6 (or later).
 Older versions may exhibit some differences in display of Loop information on the Nightscout site.

 ### Loop Uploads to Nightscout